About From the Desk

 Does From the Desk have an agenda?

-Yes and no. From the Desk covers interesting historical and religious topics from the perspective of believers who understand that history contains both inspiring strengths and heartbreaking weaknesses.
-We don’t seek out troubling issues from the past, but we cover them when they pop up.
-We employ a faithful “warts and all” approach that lies in between hagiography and warts-only.
+Yes and no. From the Desk explores interesting historical and religious topics from the perspective of believers who recognize that history encompasses both inspiring strengths and heartbreaking weaknesses.
+We don’t seek out troubling issues from the past, but we address them when they arise.
+We employ an optimistic “warts and all” perspective that lies between hagiography and a warts-only approach.

 We shy away from speculation, don’t cover ad hominem content, and generally avoid scholars who receive poor reports in academic peer reviews.